inspire [in-spahyuh r]

 Where it began...

-iNSPiRE kicked off in Queenstown in January 2019 when Kirsty led 4 weeks of school holiday programmes to two age groups of young people (aged 6-10 and 10-14); every week was a great success and the kids loved the alternative and holistic style of learning.
+iNSPiRE kicked off in Queenstown in January 2019 when Kirsty led 4 weeks of school holiday programmes to two age groups of young people (aged 6-10 and 10-14); every week was enjoyable and fun and the kids loved the alternative and holistic style of learning.
 Each session was engaging, challenging and left time for reflection.

 Since then Kirsty has been running weekly after school sessions each term and week-long programmes during every school holiday plus a series of one-off days on teacher only days and sporadic weekend sessions.

 What do the sessions involve?